amirmahdiansaripour/Sentiment-Analysis-with-Attention-and-LSTM/README.md

 # Sentiment Analysis with Attention Mechanism and LSTM

 In this project, we design a model for classifying the emotion inside a sentence.
-The idea of this project is taken from **Coursera Sequence Models** course.
 The model contains three sub-modules:

 1. **Pre-attention Bidirectional LSTM** having Tx steps.
 Tx is the number of words each sentence has (either padded or truncated).